Links

 Grant amounts for journalists depend on the project and range from $3,000 to $20,000.
 It also brings journalists to schools, colleges and universities around the United States to engage students with global issues.
 In 2015, it launched an online lesson builder that allows educators use Pulitzer Center journalism in original lessons.

-Funding opportunities: The Pulitzer Center partners with individual journalists and news organizations to support in-depth, high-impact reporting on topics of global importance.
+Funding opportunities: The Pulitzer Center partners with individual journalists and news organisations to support in-depth, high-impact reporting on topics of global importance.
 The Center provides grants to cover the hard costs of reporting projects.
 Grants are open to all journalists: writers, photographers, radio producers, and filmmakers; staff journalists as well as freelancers.

 For more information about current grants, see here.